Shahid199578/90DaysDevopsChallenge/LAB.md

 - Use ps, top, kill, systemctl to manage processes and services.
 - Install and manage Nginx service.

+---

+***Day 15: Introduction to Shell Scripting***

+#### ***Lab Tasks:***
+1. Create and Run Your First Shell Script

+- Write a basic hello.sh script using echo.
+- Make it executable with chmod +x.

+2. Create a Script to Add Users and Groups

+- Write a shell script to add a new user and group.
+- Include user switching (su) and password setup using passwd.

+3. Write a Script to Monitor and Manage Processes

+- Use ps, top, and kill within a script to check and stop processes.
+    Example: Automatically kill a zombie process.

+4. Script to Manage System Services

+- Install nginx via a script (sudo apt install nginx -y).
+- Start, stop, and enable it using systemctl inside the script.

 🎯 Action for Everyone:
 Post your learnings in our LinkedIn group, tag me, and share any screenshots or key takeaways.
 Let’s build a visible DevOps learning community!